syncfusion-content/fileformat-docs/FileFormat/Presentation/Conversion.md

 ## Converting PowerPoint presentation to Images

-An entire presentation or a single slide can be converted to image using Essential Presentation library.
-The supported image format are listed in the below.
+An entire presentation or a single slide can be converted to image by using Essential Presentation library.
+The supported image formats are listed as follows.

 * Bmp
 * Emf